1. What online resources can I access and do I need to register?

 8. What copyright issues do I need to be aware of if I am distributing materials to others?

 The best way top provide readings to the academic community or for staff training is by linking to our subscribed resources.
 Otherwise we have the CLA licence to distribute PDFs.
 For guidance see our copyright guide or contact the Library for for help and copyright training.
-If you work in Executive Education please ask the Library for our guidance docuement.
+If you work in Executive Education please ask the Library for guidance.

 9. You don’t have an article (or book) that I need - can you get it?